Republicans are condemning Putin for the invasion of Ukraine — and criticizing Biden

 An array of Republicans, including McConnell, also criticized the sanctions Biden has announced in response to Russia's aggression as too little, too late.

-New Jersey Democratic Sen. Bob Menendez, who had been one lawmaker leading the push for more sanctions, on Thursday reiterated his support for further action.
+Sen. Bob Menendez, D-N.J., who had been one lawmaker leading the push for more sanctions, on Thursday reiterated his support for further action.

 "As we seek to impose maximum costs on Putin, there is more that we can and should do," he said in a statement.